simo1c/GateMeClass/README.md

 # scGateMe
-scGateMe is an R package for the classification of Flow Cytometry data
+scGateMe is an R package for the classification of flow and mass cytometry data

 Example: